 If your German Mission advised you to make a formal application for a certificate of citizenship, please read carefully the notes on applying for confirmation of German citizenship and fill in the German-speaking forms with the translation help.

 By applying for the certificate of citizenship your German citizenship will be verified by the Federal Office of Administration (Bundesverwaltungsamt, BVA) in Cologne, Germany.
 The German Missions can only make a pre-assessment of your German citizenship and are your point of contact during the entire application process.
 If the application is successful you will be issued a certificate of citizenship which is proof of your German citizenship.
 The certificate will be handed out to you for a fee of EUR 25.00.
-The processing time varies between 6 and 18 months.
+The processing time may take between two and three years.

 - Citizenship Help PDF / 70 KB